Tenerife: Military history

 The most notable conflict was the British invasion of Tenerife in 1797.
 On 25 July 1797, Admiral Horatio Nelson launched an attack at Santa Cruz de Tenerife, now the capital of the island.
 After a ferocious fight which resulted in many casualties, General Antonio Gutiérrez de Otero y Santayana organized a defense to repel the invaders.
 Whilst leading a landing party, Nelson was seriously wounded in his right arm by grapeshot or a musket ball, necessitating amputation of most of the arm.
 Legend tells that he was wounded by the Spanish cannon Tiger (Tigre) as he was trying to disembark on the Paso Alto coast.

 On 5 September 1797, the British attempted another attack in the Puerto Santiago region, which was repelled by the inhabitants of Santiago del Teide.
 Some threw rocks at the British from the heights of the cliffs of Los Gigantes.

-The island was also attacked by British commanders Robert Blake, Walter Raleigh, John Hawkins, Woodes Rogers.
+The island was also attacked by British commanders Robert Blake, Walter Raleigh, John Hawkins and Woodes Rogers.

+Santa Cruz de Tenerife was, especially during the first half of the 18th century, the most important corsair center in the Macaronesian region.
+The recent discovery of abundant documentary evidence of significant corsair activity, carried out primarily by natives, residents, and those living on the island, confirms this fact.
+At the same time, the numerous pirate ships that frequented the Canary Islands waters used landing places along its coast.
+Such was the case of Valle de Salazar or San Andrés, which had acquired a reputation as a "pirate port" until the construction of its castle or defensive tower.